Would you like to learn how to draw eyes?

 Step 5 – Add Value To The Skin Around The Eye

 Every line that you draw on paper will look either lighter or darker depending on the value next to the line.

-Adding value to the skin at this point will help you to see if you need to make any adjustments to eye drawing.
+Adding value to the skin will help you see if you need to make any adjustments to eye drawing.

 Start by adding value to the skin the same way you did with the eye.

 Start with a 2H pencil and condition the paper.

 Work from the darkest section and draw towards the lightest part.

 Always study your reference image and continue to look at it while you are adding the value.